Workplace Housekeeping - Checklist for Workplace Housekeeping

 On this page

-What is an example of a Workplace Housekeeping Checklist?
+What is an example of a general workplace housekeeping checklist?

-- Minimize fire hazards by keeping workplace free of accumulated combustible materials and waste.
+- Minimize fire hazards by keeping the workplace free of flammable or combustible materials and waste.

-- Ensure that exits and aisles are clear of obstructions to allow easy evacuation of the building.
+- Make sure that exits and aisles are clear of obstructions to allow easy evacuation of the building.

 - Place all trash and scrap in proper containers.